 The contact time for this module reflects the amount of preparation students are expected to do for the assessments (ICA and ECA).
-They will be expected to carry out literature searches and further reading from the essential and background reading suggested by the module leader and, with guidance, will prepare a Functional Analysis Report (ICA).
+They will be expected to carry out literature searches and further reading from the essential and background reading suggested by the module leader and, with guidance including a dedicated workshop, will prepare a Formulation explaining offender behaviour (ICA).

 Lectures will be used as the main way to impart knowledge and to stimulate interests in the topics.
-Students will be given detailed guidance on the principles of assessment and how to write a Functional Analysis Report (ICA).
-The workshops will be used for showing educational DVDs and talks to illustrate the material in addition to seeing students in smaller groups, and individually, to advise them on the assessment preparation and general advice relating to forensic psychology.
+Students will be given detailed guidance on the principles of assessment and how to write a Formulation (ICA).
 The private study time will allow students to carry out an in depth review of the knowledge imparted through lectures, to generate their own views on the topics and to follow these out by carrying out independent reviews of the literature, thereby taking control over their learning and preparing them for the unseen exam.